-Appendix A:

-Configuration requirements
+Appendix A: Configuration requirements

-The E4406A/89601A combination requires an E4406A VSA, the 89601A vector signal analysis software with required options, a PC to run the software, and interface cables.
+The PSA/89601A combination requires a PSA Series spectrum analyzer and the 89601A vector signal analysis software (each with required options), a PC to run the software, and interface cables.
 The following are the detailed configuration requirements for each item.